-Appendices B and C summarize the results of audits of POs coded as OMP with an amount of \$50,000 or greater since July 2022.
+Appendices B and C summarize the results of audits of POs coded as OMP with an amount of \$50,000 or greater for the past 12 months.
 Appendix B graphs the number of OMP POs from the sample of OMP POs that were \$50,000 or greater that were found to be incorrectly coded as OMP.
 Appendix C graphs the total dollar amount of OMP POs issued to the total dollar amount of OMP POs sampled that were found to be incorrectly coded as OMP.